hashicorp/terraform-provider-azurerm/website/docs/functions/normalise_resource_id.html.markdown

 # Function: normalise_resource_id

-~> Provider-defined functions are supported in Terraform 1.8 and later.
+~> Provider-defined functions are supported in Terraform 1.8 and later, and are available from version 4.0 of the provider.

+~> **NOTE:** This function is also available during the opt-in beta for 4.0, available from v3.114.0.
+See the [beta opt-in guide](website/docs/guides/4.0-beta.html.markdown) for more information.

 Takes an Azure Resource ID and attempts to normalise the case-sensitive system segments as required by the AzureRM provider.